Most Singapore business websites target keywords by volume rather than intent, because agencies start with tools, not customer research.

 If your SEO consultant cannot tell you how many customers came from organic search last month, nothing else in their report matters.

-The Uncomfortable Truth About SEO in Singapore
+The SEO Truth in Singapore

 Here is the part where most blog posts would tell you "SEO is important for your business" and list some generic tips.
 I am not going to do that.